Chouaib-M/Alx_DjangoLearnLab/social_media_api/README.md

 ### Permissions
 - Users can only edit/delete their own posts and comments
 - All authenticated users can view posts and comments
+- Users can only modify their own following relationships
 - Custom `IsAuthorOrReadOnly` permission class

+### Feed Algorithm
+- Shows posts from users the current user follows
+- Ordered by creation date (newest first)
+- Paginated results (10 posts per page)
+- Real-time updates when following/unfollowing users

 ## Testing